Milano-R/erum2020-covidr-contest/README.md

         containing the information above for your contribution.
           - The file-name should somehow identify your contribution, we recommend using something like `name-short-title.yml`.
+      - Create a **Pull Request**, making sure you “Allow edits from maintainers”.
+      - Send us an email at <covidrcontest@erum.io> with the link to the Pull Request.
-      - You can preview the integration of your contribution in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest) from a local clone of your fork via
+      - You can also preview the integration of your contribution in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest) from a local clone of your fork via
           - `remotes::install_deps()`
           - `browseURL(file.path("contest",
             rmarkdown::render_site("contest")))`
-      - Create a **Pull Request**, making sure you “Allow edits from maintainers”.
-      - Send us an email at <covidrcontest@erum.io> with the link to the Pull Request.
 2.  **Create an Issue**
-      - You can open a [**submit the contribution as new Issue**](https://github.com/riccardoporreca/test-github-community/issues/new/choose) **\!\!\!CHANGE BEFORE MERGING TO MASTER\!\!\!** to provide the required information.
+      - [**Submit the contribution as new Issue**](https://github.com/riccardoporreca/test-github-community/issues/new/choose) **\!\!\!CHANGE BEFORE MERGING TO MASTER\!\!\!** to provide the required information.